 The United States purchased Alaska from the Russian Empire on March 30, 1867, for 7.2 million U.S. dollars.
 The area underwent several administrative changes before becoming organized as a territory on May 11, 1912.
 It was admitted as the 49th state of the U.S. on January 3, 1959.

-It is the largest state by area, the 3rd least populous, and the most sparsely populated of the 50 United States.
-Population estimates from 2015 put Alaska with almost 740,000, with approximately half of those living within the Anchorage metropolitan area.
-Alaska’s economy is dominated by the fishing, natural gas, and oil industries, resources which it has in abundance.
+Alaska is the largest state by area, the third-least populous, and the most sparsely populated of the 50 United States.
+Population estimates from 2015 indicate that Alaska has nearly 740,000 residents, with approximately half residing within the Anchorage metropolitan area.
+Alaska’s economy is dominated by the fishing, natural gas, and oil industries, which it has in abundance.
 Military bases and tourism are also a significant part of the economy.

 The state provides breathtaking ocean coasts, rushing rivers, rainforests, and majestic mountain peaks.